Lately I’ve been surrounded by friends and acquaintances facing final phases of life.

-And then I got it.
-The other shoe dropped.
+And then the other shoe dropped.

-Legacy, bestowed on us after death from the living.
-The only 'legacy' we can choose to focus on is doing our best on this watch.
+While legacy is bestowed on us after death from the living.
+The only ‘legacy’ we can choose to focus on is doing our best on this watch.

 These days, my watch is extending not only to the material world, but the worlds beyond.
-This is where each one of us living now, is ultimately headed.

 Things that bring me a sense of achievement, comfort or pleasure now – food, sex, certain actions, substances – don’t translate to a state without form, body, senses, or other corporal effect.
 The disincarnate state.

 I’ve started spending time working on skills that translate.